 For more than a year, the GSA’s Board, Advisory Committee, staff, consultants and legal counsel – in consultation with stakeholder groups and the community – considered fair, legal and effective ways to fund the GSA.
-The resulting, proposed groundwater sustainability fee would be paid by all groundwater users in the Santa Rosa Plain.
+The resulting, groundwater sustainability fee would be paid by all groundwater users in the Santa Rosa Plain.
 The fee is based on actual (if known) or estimated groundwater use, and will ensure that clean, plentiful groundwater is available to people today and into the future.

 Table 1.
 Proposed Groundwater Sustainability Fee